 In 2013, the Corporation's compensation program was benchmarked by the Compensation Consultant relative to a peer group of mining companies with a single project of similar size and complexity, primarily in North America, with a market capitalization of between \$30 million and \$300 million.
-The companies included were as follows: Adriana Resources Inc., Polymet Mining Corp, Duluth Metals Limited, Western Copper and Gold Corporation, General Moly, Inc., Augusta Resource Corporation,

-Noront Resources Ltd., Arianne Phosphate Inc., NovaCopper Inc., Anfield Nickel Corp., Alderon Iron Ore Corp., Nevada Copper Corp. and Romarco Minerals Inc.
+The companies included were as follows: Adriana Resources Inc., Polymet Mining Corp, Duluth Metals Limited, Western Copper and Gold Corporation, General Moly, Inc., Augusta Resource Corporation, Noront Resources Ltd., Arianne Phosphate Inc., NovaCopper Inc., Anfield Nickel Corp., Alderon Iron Ore Corp., Nevada Copper Corp. and Romarco Minerals Inc.

 While it was agreed that the compensation policy of the Corporation would be to utilize the 50th percentile of the comparator group selected for the year for base salary and the 50th to 75th percentile for the total compensation of each NEO, actual compensation set in 2013 was below those percentiles.
-No further benchmarking was completed in respect of 2014 (however, the Compensation Consultant provided advice to the Compensation Committee regarding certain elements of the Corporation's 2014 compensation program; for example the Option grants described below were below the market levels recommended by the Compensation Consultant).
+No further benchmarking was completed in respect of 2014 or 2015, due to the Corporation's financial situation and given that there was no plan to increase compensation (however, the Compensation Consultant provided advice to the Compensation Committee regarding certain elements of the Corporation's 2014 compensation program; for example the Option grants described below were below the market levels recommended by the Compensation Consultant).